SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 • A toggle switch was later added to the panel to direct power to the steaming or deck light.

 There is usually some obstacle that rears its ugly head when developing new hardware and I didn't want to go down the proverbial garden path of having forgotten a circuit, an illogical layout or difficult wiring as with the previous fuse panel.
 That's the main reason why I progressed slowly with this upgrade.
-The thing about low loss, large gauge wiring is that it can't bend like small gauge can so planning the component layout was important.
+The thing about low loss, large gauge wiring is that it can't bend like small gauge can, so planning the component layout was important.

 Q - Ever wonder why the new panel is green?